atecon/benchmark_arima/README.md

 # Replication files
 Python code: <./script/run_python.inp> includes the actual Python code in gretl's "foreign block" which allows to execute Python from Gretl.
-The Python job also writes the <./data/python_arima_duration.csv>.
+The Python job also writes the file <./data/python_arima_duration.csv>.
 Simply copy and paste the Python code for running it outside Gretl.

-Gretl code: <./script/run.inp> includes the Gretl code for running the exercise using Gretl.
-It also compares the results of Gretl and Python (reading <./data/python_arima_duration.csv>), and write thes file <summary_results.txt>.
+Gretl code: <./script/run.inp> includes the Gretl code for running.
+It also compares the results of Gretl and Python (reading <./data/python_arima_duration.csv>), and write the file <summary_results.txt>.

 # Results (<summary_results.txt>)
 	Summary speed comparison estimating ARIMA-type models.
-	between Python's 'statsmodels' package and gretl's built-in aparatus.
+	between Python's 'statsmodels' package and gretl's built-in apparatus.

 	Dataset used: ./data/electricity